Faisalsouz/bankruptcy/data/Eikon/README.md

 <br>

 ### 1-2.
 GetData.[py,ipynb]
-The code for downlinad historical timeseries and financial data for the companies in the two _bankrupt_ and _healthy_ lists from Thomson Reuters Eikon.
+The code for downloading historical timeseries and financial data, from Thomson Reuters Eikon, for the companies listed in the two final _bankrupt_ and _healthy_ files.
 <br>

 ### 3. README.md